top of page

 A. Regional Chair

-The Regional Chairperson shall be the chief executive officer of Region VI, having the responsibility of calling meetings, appointing committee members, and generally directing the activities of the region.
-The Regional Chair shall be the second person authorized to sign checks drawn on the region's account.
+The Regional Chair shall be the chief executive officer of the Region, having the responsibility of calling meetings, appointing committee members, and generally directing the activities of the Region.
+The Regional Chair shall be the second person authorized to sign checks drawn on the Region's account.
+The Regional Chair shall serve as chair of the

-The Chair-Elect shall be the second chief executive officer of the region and shall assume the duties of the Regional Chairperson in his/her absence.
-The Chairperson-Elect shall assume the office of Regional Chair at the expiration of the Chair’s elected term of office, or upon the death, recall, or resignation of the Chair.
-The Chair-Elect shall assist the Regional Chair, as requested, in directing the activities of the region and shall serve as Chair of the Program Committee for the regional annual meeting.
+The Vice Chair shall be the second chief executive officer of the Region and shall assume the duties of the Regional Chair in their absence.
+The Vice Chair shall assume the office of Regional Chair at the expiration of the Chair’s elected term of office, or upon the death, recall, or resignation of the Chair.
+The Vice Chair shall assist the Regional Chair, as requested, in directing the activities of the Region.

 C. Secretary

-The Secretary shall be responsible for maintaining the minutes of the regional business meetings and the official membership roster of the region.
-Minutes of regional business meetings shall be obtained from the outgoing Secretary and delivered to the incoming Secretary.
+The Secretary shall be responsible for maintaining the minutes of the regional business meetings and the Regional Advisory Committee.
+The Secretary coordinates with the National Office regarding the official membership roster of the Region as needed.
+Minutes of regional business meetings shall be archived electronically.
 The Secretary will make appropriate reports at regional meetings.
-In addition, it shall be the responsibility of the Secretary to conduct annual region elections.
+In addition, it shall be the responsibility of the Secretary to conduct annual Region elections.

 D. Secretary-Elect

-The Secretary-Elect shall assist the Secretary, as requested, and shall assume the duties of the Secretary in his/her absence.
+The Secretary-Elect shall assist the Secretary, as requested, and shall assume the duties of the Secretary in the Secretary’s absence.
 The Secretary-Elect shall assume the office of the Secretary at the expiration of the Secretary’s elected term of office, or upon the death, recall, or resignation of the Secretary.

 E. Treasurer